karoljedrzejewski/flat_scraping/readme.md

 - Filters out listings:
   - smaller than 30 m²
   - or with price per m² lower than `PRICE_THRESH` (default: 2000 PLN/m²)
-- Saves the cleaned data to a `flat_olx.csv` file with properly quoted text fields
+- Saves the cleaned data to a `data.csv` file with properly quoted text fields

 ## 📄 Sample CSV output